 The GPO business model is voluntary, flexible, and clinically driven.
 We work in close collaboration with our member hospitals and healthcare providers to develop sourcing policies and contract award decisions.
-GPOs take a comprehensive approach to sourcing and contracting that not only accounts for the competitive price offered, but also the quality, reliability, and stability of supply.
+GPOs take a comprehensive approach to sourcing and contracting that not only accounts for the competitive price offered, but also the reliability and stability of supply.
 We recognize that market conditions change, and when they do, GPOs work with suppliers to adjust contracts.
-GPOs work diligently to ensure member hospitals and providers can select the products they need to care for their communities and patients most efficiently and provide clinical resources across their network of providers.
+GPOs work diligently to ensure member hospitals and providers can access the products they need to care for their patients most effectively.